 "The Indians loved wearing bright colors and that mixed with the more sober Spanish culture," Chavez said.

-Chavez said he gets all kinds of petitions for boot designs, ranging from the
+Chavez said he gets all kinds of petitions for boot designs, ranging from the shape that can get extremely pointy to embroidered names and Ferrari logos.

 "The very pointy ones usually come with a lot of adornments, with rhinestones and a lot of color," Chavez said.
 "The square ones are simpler, you only have the traditional colors like brown, black and grey.
 I personally like those better."